vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 ## 10. What is Data Binding in SwiftUI?

 ### Answer:
-Data binding automatically updates UI
-when underlying data changes.
+Data binding automatically updates the UI when the underlying data changes.

 SwiftUI provides:
 - @State